 How to Choose a Teacher/School

-Here are some thoughts from four and a half decades.
+Here are some thoughts from my four and a half decades of practice and teaching.

 “The well is deep and my rope is short.”

 First, understand that teaching Tai Chi is the wild west.

 Anyone can claim anything about their practice and teaching experience.